 Underpinning all areas are the following fundamental drivers of worker engagement, which all organisations should develop:

-The Portfolio has been written and tested in two factories (one in Bangladesh and one in India).
-It is now an extension of Part Four of the Code of Conduct Guidebook while the templates within it will be used as part of ARC/Joint Turkey Project (see above).
-The Portfolio will be published for all suppliers once testing within factories has been completed.
+The HR Management Sytems have been written and tested in two factories (one in Bangladesh and one in India).
+It is now an extension of Part Four of the Code of Conduct Guidebook while the templates within it have also been used as part of the Joint Turkey Project.

-There are a number of activities which Arcadia prohibits.
-This list includes policies to protect animal welfare, the sandblasting technique, the use of Uzbek cotton and mulesing of sheep.
-All these bans remain in place and our new ethical audit database (Valid8) will improve our verification process to ensure that factories comply.
+There are a number of activities that Arcadia prohibits.
+This list includes policies to prohibit the sandblasting technique, use of Uzbek cotton, mulesing of sheep and policies to protect animal welfare.
+All these bans remain in place and our online ethical audit database, Valid8, is improving our verification process to ensure that factories comply.

 Sandblasting – a process used to give denim a worn or faded look – was banned in 2011 due to the potential health hazards faced by workers if they breathe in the fine silica particles used.
 Uzbek cotton was banned in 2008 due to concerns about forced and child labour in Uzbekistan during cotton harvesting.
 Mulesing refers to a sheep husbandry practice used in the Australian wool industry to remove skin from sheep (often without anaesthetic) to prevent flystrike.